ChrisBeeley/notebook/content/docs/data_saves_lives/commitments.md

 ### Improving trust in the health and care system’s use of data

 * We will work with expert partners and the public to implement secure data environments as a default across the NHS.
-We will do this by delivering:
 * We will work with the public to establish, for the first time, a data pact that will set out how we will use health and care data, and what the public has the right to expect.
 * We will co-design a transparency statement, as part of a regularly updated online hub, setting out how publicly held health and care data is used across the sector.
 * We will lead the work of the Health and Care Information Governance Panel to develop additional information governance guidance, including the first part of the information governance frameworks for integrated care covering individual care and standards (such as data-sharing and transparency), so the public can be confident in our handling of their data, to be published on the information governance portal.